jollybard/horses/README.md

 As of 2020-12-13, the website can be viewed [here](http://horses.jollybard.net).

 Needless to say, since the website offers no filters or admin tools, I am not responsible for the horses created therein.
-Do contact me if there's anything illegal and I shall take it down.

 ## Haskell Setup